 - Online payments processors

 Selling online is impossible without implementing an online payment system (it’s also called a gateway).
-In a nutshell, a payment gateway is an application that you implement in your website or an online store to authorize online payments.
+In a nutshell, a payment gateway is an application that you implement in your website or an online store to accept and manage payments online.
 It works as the middleman between your bank and the customers’ banks (those that issued their credit cards).

 Online payment systems usually allow you to keep and manage all your transactions in one place.
-Moreover geared with the right tools, you can easily bring your online transactions to QuickBooks or Xero, which can drastically improve your accounting.
+Moreover geared with the right tools, you can easily bring your online transactions to QuickBooks or Xero, which can drastically help you with common accounting software issues.

 The most popular options here are Stripe, PayPal, and Square: